-One of the most frustrating things you may come across with your computer is when you are unable to connect to the internet.
+One of the most frustrating things you may come across with your computer, laptop & mobile is when you are unable to connect to the internet.
 The problem seems to be even more troublesome when you are carrying out an important task using the internet and suddenly you get to know that your internet access is blocked.
 If you are experiencing this issue with your internet connection and you have no clue as to why you are facing the issue, you may try overcoming the problem by following the information provided below.

 Before moving to the workarounds to fix the internet connectivity issues, let us know the common reasons responsible for causing the error.

 - Viruses and/or Malware entered your PC through an infected USB, downloaded file, emails, or some malicious file.
 These types of viruses can affect the network and browser settings, which in turn may result in an error message like “Your internet access is blocked”.

 - Most of the antivirus applications come with an in-built firewall utility that is capable of blocking access to the internet due to suspicious websites or files.

 - Issues with the network driver can also be one of the reasons for blocked internet.

 - In case you are trying to use the internet in school, office, college, or some public place, you might be blocked from accessing certain websites.
 In this case, the only way to open these sites is by contacting the authorities.

 Ways to Fix “Your Internet Access Is Blocked” Error

 Consider Restarting Your Windows

 Regardless of the reasons for blocking your internet access, the best way to fix the issue is to simply restart your PC.
 Rebooting your computer usually fixes such kind of error messages in most of the cases.
 Once you restart your computer, open your web browser, and check if you can access websites.
 In case the problem persists, you can move to the next method.